I don’t watch an awful lot of tv*. And the stuff I do watch is vary rarely live. Thank goodness for catch-up, right?

 - Fake it til you make it.
 But.
 Only if you can back it up.

-And I don’t mean telling everyone you’re driving a Porsche, when in fact your driving a Mazda 6.
+And I don’t mean telling everyone you’re driving a Porsche, when in fact you're driving a Mazda 6.

-What I’m talking about, is talking like you believe in yourself and your store.
+What I’m saying, is talking like you believe in yourself and your store (and you totally do believe in yourself, right!).
 Presenting like you’re already there.
 And knowing what you need, or need to do to back it up.

-It’s ok to think big, but have a system in place whereby you can make it happen when someone says yes.
+It’s ok to think big, but have a system in place whereby you can make it happen when/if a shark says yes.

 - When you don’t know the answer – phrase your answer in a way that shows you’ve researched and predicted.